India sends medical supplies to Afghanistan | Business

 ''These medicines will be handed over to the representatives of the World Health Organisation (WHO) in Kabul and will be administered at the Indira Gandhi Children Hospital, Kabul,'' it said in a statement.

-Though the MEA did not specify the quantity of the supplies, the Afghan envoy said it is 1.6 metric tonnes of life-saving medicines.
+In a series of tweets, Mamundzay said the medicines arrived in Kabul and that they will help many families in this ''difficult time''.

 ''The first consignment of medical aid from India arrived to Kabul this morning.
-1.6 metric tonne of life saving medicines will help many families in this difficult time,'' he tweeted.
+1.6 metric tonne of life saving medicines will help many families in this difficult time,'' he said.

-A number of Afghan nationals stranded in India also returned home on board the flight.
+''It was great to see the first direct flight between Kabul & New Delhi by @KamairRQ.
+(10-11 Dec).
+Over 200 passengers travelled in both direction together with 1.6 metric tonne of medical aid sent to an Afghan children hospital in Kabul.
+Emotional feelings & scenes.
+Thank u India!'' he said in another tweet.

 India has been pitching for providing unimpeded humanitarian aid to Afghanistan to address the unfolding humanitarian crisis in the country.